MultiplEYE-COST/wg1-experiment-implementation/guidelines/CONDA_ENVIRONMENT.md

    conda env create -f environment-eyelink.yml
    ```

-   This step installs all the necessary requirements and creates a new conda environment.
+   This step installs all the necessary requirements and creates a new conda environment if you intend to run the experiment with an eyelink.
    You can activate the environment with:
    ```bash
    conda activate multipleye3.9
    ```